 Indoor plumbing has been around for a long time, and the materials used for the pipes have gone through many changes.
 For decades, metal and ceramic were the most common pipe materials.
 Many homes today still have galvanized steel, clay, or even cast iron piping.
 Starting in the 1970s, copper replaced galvanized steel and is today the most common metal used in plumbing systems.

 Plastic pipes, however, have an important part in plumbing.
-Plastic is easier to work with in general than copper.
+Various types of plastic water and sewage pipes are easier to work with when compared to copper.
 The first use of plastic pipes was in the 1930s, and with the 1960s they rose in popularity among plumbers thanks to advances in plastic manufacturing that made these pipes more useful in general.

 There’s no single type of plastic used to manufacture pipes.
 For years, a gray plastic called polybutylene was common for plumbing systems, but it’s no longer used because it splits and creates leaks.
-If you have old polybutylene pipes in your house, we strongly recommend you arrange to have it replaced with a newer type of plastic.
-Here are the three types of plastic pipes that modern plumbers most commonly used today:
+If you have old polybutylene pipes in your house, we strongly recommend you arrange to have it replaced with a newer type of plastic pipe.
+Here are the three types of plastic water pipes that are commonly used by plumbers today:

 Polyvinyl Chloride (PVC)

 This is the material you’re probably most familiar with, and it serves a number of roles in a household aside from in the plumbing.
 Most main water lines are made of PVC.
 It’s not as flexible as some other types of plastic, and because it warps at high temperatures (hotter than 140°F) it isn’t used for hot water lines or in kitchen applications.
-Like other plastics, it has the advantages of not corroding and having a low heat conductivity.
+This type of plastic water pipe will not corrode and features a low heat conductivity.

 Chlorinated polyvinyl chloride (CPVC)